software-students-spring2025/4-containers-team-ez-squad-4-0/README.md

       - `timestamp`: Time the score was recorded

 - **Machine Learning Client Container**
   Processes recorded audio input and predicts the associated command using a CNN model.
+  - Serves as the backend for all analysis operations.
+  - Provides an API endpoint for the web app to request voice command predictions.
   - Loads and uses `cnn_model.h5` and `cnn_label_encoder.pkl`
   - Extracts MFCC features using `librosa`
   - Supports batch prediction via CLI:
     - `--process-file <path>`: Predict one audio file
     - `--process-dir <dir>`: Predict all `.wav` files in a folder
+    - --api: Start the prediction API server
   - Saves prediction results to MongoDB under `commands`

 - **Web App Container**
-  A Flask + Flask-SocketIO application that hosts the game interface and live prediction dashboard.
+  A Flask application that hosts the game interface and live prediction dashboard.
   - Accepts base64 audio over Socket.IO, decodes and converts it to `.wav`
+  - Focuses exclusively on frontend display of the game and visualization.
-  - Uses the same ML model to predict voice commands in real-time
+  - Connects to the Machine Learning Client API to receive voice command predictions.
-  - Emits predictions back to the front end immediately
-  - Stores commands and scores to MongoDB
+  - Displays the game and responds to predicted commands.
   - Routes:
     - `/`: Main game page
     - `/scores`: View recent scores
     - `/score`: POST endpoint for saving score
-    - `/api/commands`: Return recent command predictions in JSON
     - `/dashboard`: Web dashboard for visualization